withoutwax/log/README.md

 - [x] Redesign / Restructure the input page area
 - [x] Redesign the display area for the logs
 - [ ] Able to edit logs
+- [ ] Image supports
 - [ ] Support Markdown for description
+  - [ ] Maybe just using lists might be simple enough
 - [ ] Able to create a list of main  projects.
 This list of main projects then can be selected and allocated to be used to populate project-specific logs.

 ### Future